 - Every Boy Gets Dizzy Around Elle

-For a more effective memorization, you should create your own phrases; here's one of my phrases, with italian words: Emozionanti Avventure Dove Grandi Barche Esplodono.
+For a more effective memorization, you should create your own phrases (there are endless possibilities); here's one of my phrases, with italian words: Emozionanti Avventure Dove Grandi Barche Esplodono.
 If you come up with something cool, please share it in the comments below!